qoh/BlocklandLua/README.md

 # BlocklandLua

 Exposes LuaJIT to TorqueScript.

-From the TorqueScript side, you can use `luaEval` to execute arbitrary Lua code (given as a string), or `luaExec` to execute a file as Lua code.
+Defines the following TorqueScript functions:

+* `function luaEval(string code)` - Run code as Lua
+* `function luaExec(string filename)` - Execute a Lua source file
+* `function luaCall(string name, ...string arguments)` - Call a global Lua function by name with string arguments

 From the Lua side, there is a new global table named `ts` containing: